ruben-laso/lib-ncclbench/BUILDING.md

 cmake --build build --config Release
 ```

+There are some interesting options that can be passed to CMake:
+- `-DNCCL_ROOT=<path>`: Path to the root directory of the NCCL installation, if you want to use a custom installation.
+- `-DUSE_STATIC_NCCL=ON`: Link statically against NCCL.

 ### Building with MSVC

 Note that MSVC by default is not standards compliant and you need to pass some